 Many Standard Occupational Classification (SOC) users reported that the existing four-digit structure is not detailed enough for their needs.

-The SOC extension project has addressed this need by creating an additional level of detail within SOC 2020.
-This level of the classification is termed "Sub Unit Group" (SUG) and is comprised of six digits.
+The extended SOC has addressed this need by creating an additional level of detail within SOC 2020.
+This level of the classification is termed "Sub Unit Group" (SUG) and comprises six digits.
 An initial version of the extended framework was released for publication in April 2021.
-Following ongoing development and refinement an updated edition of the framework is now available.
+Following ongoing development and refinement a final version of the framework is now available.

-This revised version demonstrates an increase in the number of occupational groups from 412 within the four-digit structure to 1463 at 6 digits.
+This final version shows an increase in the number of occupational unit groups from 412 within the four-digit structure to 1,369 at six digits.